SnailMath/CPvid/README.md

 (You can download a longer example [here in the folder 'stuff'](https://drive.google.com/drive/u/0/folders/1T42uvVZ3Ps-bAghsFQeWIDF85kpocLed), passwd: `123456`)

 ## converting videos

+*info: you can use the new video converter, which consists of a single HTML file from the folder `convert 2.0`, instead of the old video converter which is explained in the following paragraph.*

 - download [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) into the folder convert/ (click on raw, right click, save as)
 - run `make` in the folder convert/
 - You need the video you want in any file format, for example in .mp4 format.